open-telemetry/opentelemetry-go/log/DESIGN.md

 	return cfg.schemaURL
 }

-// LoggerOption is an interface for applying Meter options. type LoggerOption interface {
+// LoggerOption is an interface for applying Logger options. type LoggerOption interface {
-	// applyMeter is used to set a LoggerOption value of a LoggerConfig. applyMeter(LoggerConfig) LoggerConfig
+	// applyLogger is used to set a LoggerOption value of a LoggerConfig. applyLogger(LoggerConfig) LoggerConfig
 }

 // NewLoggerConfig creates a new LoggerConfig and applies